|

 Mitigation initiated

-earlier than required may turn out to be premature,
+earlier than required may turn out to be premature,if peaking is long delayed.

 If peaking is imminent,

-failure to initiate timely mitigation could be
+failure to initiate timely mitigation could beextremely damaging.

 Prudent risk management

-mitigation well before peaking.
+requires the planning and implementation ofmitigation well before peaking.
 Early mitigation will almost

 certainly be